priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

       - image: "/assets/images/day15-stars1.jpg"
         caption: "Breathtaking 2 AM stargazing session - unforgettable!"
     accommodation:
-      name: "Lachangnag Retreat"
+      name: "Lchang Nang Retreat"
+      location: "Lchang Nang Retreat, Nubra"
+      rating: 4
-      notes: "A fully sustainable eco-stay featuring an organic kitchen garden, offering stunning views of the Trans-Himalayan and Karakoram ranges.
+      review: "A fully sustainable eco-stay featuring an organic kitchen garden, offering stunning views of the Trans-Himalayan and Karakoram ranges.
 The food is exceptional, and the atmosphere is serene—ideal for unwinding.
-The only drawback is its location, about 45 minutes away from Diskit and Hunder attractions"
+The only drawback is its location, about 45 minutes away from Diskit and Hunder attractions and it is a bit on the expensive side"
+    additional_considerations: "Prefer staying on Diskit and Hunder side if you plan to visit Turtuk.
+Did not find many good food options.
+If you are near LChang Nang, then their restaurant is pretty nice.
+If you are travelling from Pangong Tso via Durbuk, then be prepared for off-roading"

   - day: 16
     title: "Nubra Valley Adventures - Camels, Monasteries & Desert Dreams"
     date: "8 June 2025"
     featured_image: "/assets/images/day16-diskitmonstryartwork.jpg"
     description: "With a two-day stay planned in Nubra, we reserved Day 16 for soaking in the unique wonders this valley holds—from ancient monasteries to rolling sand dunes, and of course, the iconic double-humped Bactrian camels.
 We had debated making a trip to Turtuk, the last accessible village near the India-Pakistan border.
 While the idea of Balti cuisine and glimpsing across the Line of Control sounded tempting, the three-hour drive each way for just a view felt a bit too demanding for this stage of the journey.
 So, we chose rest over rush.
 The morning was slow and peaceful.
-We lazed around the eco-friendly comforts of Lchang Nang, letting the mountain stillness and crisp air do their work.
+We lazed around the eco-friendly comforts of Lchang Nang Retreat, letting the mountain stillness and crisp air do their work.
 By lunchtime, we finally stepped out to explore.
 Our first stop was the Diskit Monastery—the oldest and largest monastery in Nubra, dating back to the 14th century.
 We wandered through its ancient corridors and temples tucked into the cliffs, learning about Buddhist philosophy, Tara in her many colored forms, Maitreya (the future Buddha), and the Jataka tales illustrated on the temple walls—stories we had once read as children, now coming alive in mural form.
 Just nearby stood the 106-foot tall statue of Maitreya Buddha, watching over the valley in serene silence.
 The kids enjoyed spinning the rows of prayer wheels, while we soaked in the views and the quiet reverence of the place.
 Hunger struck soon after, and we made our way toward Hunder in search of lunch.
 We first stopped at a quaint riverside restaurant, but the complete emptiness made us wary of freshness, so we moved on.
 Eventually, we found a Kashmiri place with a decent crowd, which felt like a safer bet—and it turned out to be exactly what we needed.
 Bellies full, it was time for the dunes of Nubra.
 The camel ride area was loosely organized—a little chaotic, with people milling around—but the kids were thrilled to see the famous Bactrian camels, and we decided to let them go for a ride.
 While we’re usually conscious about animal ethics, this moment was for the children, and their joy was hard to deny.
 As they rode across the dunes, we watched the sun play with the sand—gold slipping between fingers, shadows stretching long across the desert.
 After the ride, we all climbed a few dunes together and even slid down a few, laughing like kids ourselves.
 The day closed with a spectacular sunset, painting the entire Nubra Valley in warm golds and amber—a magical farewell before the long road ahead.
 Back at the hotel, we settled in for an early dinner and an even earlier bedtime.
 The next day would be our longest drive yet—nearly 500 km to Srinagar, expected to take over 13 hours.
 We wanted to be up before sunrise, rested and ready.
 Nubra gave us space to slow down, learn, play, and breathe—a gentle pause before we hit the winding roads again."
     highlights:
       - "✅ Camel safari on double-humped Bactrian camels in Hunder sand dunes"
       - "✅ Visit to ancient Diskit Monastery with panoramic valley views"